asayers/cbdr/METHOD.md

 ## Choosing a family of distributions

 Every time you run your benchmark you get a different result.
 Those results form a distrubution.
-You can find out what this distrubution looks like by running the benchmark a large number of times and plotting a histogram.
+You can find out what this distrubution looks like by running the benchmark a large number of times and plotting a histogram (or better yet: a kernel density estimate).

 The shape depends on what your benchmark _does_, of course; but _in general_ benchmark results tend to have a lot of skew: on the left, it's as if there's